Into Africa Auction was a Fantastic Success!

 Thanks to Our Donors & Volunteers

 We have many people to thank for the success of this year’s auction.
-First, we thank and acknowledge our generous auction sponsors whose gifts ensured that every dollar raised will go toward supporting P4P programs.
+First, we want to thank and acknowledge our generous auction sponsors whose gifts ensured that every dollar raised will go toward supporting P4P programs.